ScinDBad/gamEda/README.md

 - Fulfill absent videogame data by using API database requests.<br>
 - Explore sales and popularity of both games and platforms (consider lifetime).<br>
 - Explore sales and score relationship .<br>
-- Select and perform statisctic test to compare mean scores of both similar sales-platforms and similar sales-genres.<br>
+- Select and perform statisctic test to compare mean scores of both similar sales-platforms and sales-genres.<br>

 ### Tools:<br>
 Python, Jupyter, Project IDX